isomerpages/moe-orchidparksec/_orchidian-engagement/Departments/Education Technology.md

 <div align="justify" style="line-height: 1.5">

-The Education Technology department encourages students' autonomous learning through the use of technology.
-Notably, Orchid Park Secondary School leverages on the Chromebook to facilitate learning and collaboration.
+<p>The Education Technology department encourages students' autonomous learning through the use of technology.
+Notably, Orchid Park Secondary School leverages on the Chromebook to facilitate learning and collaboration.</P>

-Teachers are also exposed to and equipped with various e-pedagogical approach to allow dynamic teaching & learning to take place in and out of class.
+<p>Teachers are also exposed to and equipped with various e-pedagogical approach to allow dynamic teaching & learning to take place in and out of class.</p>

-Finally, the Education Technology department actively explores new digital tools to enhance teaching and learning of all Orchidians.
+<p>Finally, the Education Technology department actively explores new digital tools to enhance teaching and learning of all Orchidians.</p>

 </div>